 Once all of the required clearances are obtained, the volunteer may continue to provide service in any other area, department or facility within that same school district.
-However, a volunteer would have to obtain new clearances to offer their services to any other agency or entity in which they were in direct contact with children.
+Certifications held by a volunteer are portable to other agencies in which an individual might offer to volunteer so long as prior to starting a new volunteer placement the individual swears or affirms in writing that they have not been disqualified or convicted under Section 6344(c).
 Volunteers are also required to notify the school district in which they are offering services if they are arrested or convicted of any of the crimes listed above within 72 hours of the arrest or conviction.
 Additionally, if the person responsible for supervision of the volunteer has a reasonable belief that a volunteer has been arrested for one of the crimes listed above, the supervisor shall immediately require all three clearances be redone at the school district's cost.